ianarber/ianarber-com/README.md

 Website for Ian Arber
 =============================

-Built on Jekyll using Gulp workflow with Aerobatic hosting
+Built on Jekyll using a Gulp workflow with Aerobatic hosting